awsdocs/amazon-eks-user-guide/doc_source/update-cluster.md

 ------

 1. After your cluster update is complete, update your nodes to the same Kubernetes minor version as your updated cluster\.
-For more information, see [Self\-managed node updates](update-workers.md) and [Updating a managed node group](update-managed-node-group.md)\.
+For more information, see [Update Amazon EKS self\-managed nodes](update-workers.md) and [Update an Amazon EKS managed node group](update-managed-node-group.md)\.
 Any new Pods that are launched on Fargate have a `kubelet` version that matches your cluster version\.
 Existing Fargate Pods aren't changed\.

 1. \(Optional\) If you deployed the Kubernetes Cluster Autoscaler to your cluster before updating the cluster, update the Cluster Autoscaler to the latest version that matches the Kubernetes major and minor version that you updated to\.